-Driven by economic growth and rural displacement, the population of the city of Bogotá, the capital of Colombia, grew dramatically throughout the 1990s.
+Driven by economic growth and rural displacement, the population of Bogotá, the capital of Colombia, grew dramatically throughout the 1990s.
 This rapid growth put a strain on existing transportation services, resulting in heavy congestion, excessive travel times, and elevated levels of noise and air pollution.
 Inner city trips—averaging an hour and 10 minutes—took place mainly by private vehicles that used 95 percent of available road space and were involved in over 52,764 accidents in 1998.
 Bus systems were privately owned and poorly run, with lax safety standards and uneven service routes, which discouraged the use of mass transportation.
 Furthermore, competition between different bus operators resulted in an oversupply of bus seats that further contributed to issues of congestion and air pollution.

 The challenge for the city of Bogotá was developing a public transportation system capable of providing accessible, affordable, and environmentally friendly services in order to combat congestion, reduce pollution, and meet the needs of its growing population.

-1. Challenges creating stakeholder consensus: Satisfying the needs of all stakeholders was a complicated proposition for the mayor’s office.
+1. Challenges creating stakeholder engagement: Satisfying the needs of all stakeholders was a complicated proposition for the mayor’s office.
 Aligning the expectations of the urban planning department, national regulators, and the bus company owners and bus drivers who rented from these companies was politically fraught and time consuming.
 Obtaining buy-in from existing local transit providers was particularly challenging due to their distrust of fellow operators, whom they regarded as competitors, and to instinctual opposition to any regulation that could impact their profits.
 In addition, local government officials were unfamiliar with, or skeptical of, BRT systems and expressed interest in more traditional heavy rail systems, which were viewed as more modern and signifiers of a “world class” city.

-2. Lack of operational funding mechanisms: Despite a lower price tag compared to other transportation systems, Bogotá did not have the capital to fund the creation of TransMilenio.
+2. Lack of operational financing mechanisms: Despite a lower price tag compared to other transportation systems, Bogotá did not have the capital to fund the creation of TransMilenio.
 Like many other cities in the developing world, the mayor’s office had to contend with the national government local elected bodies to obtain funds through taxes and loans to finance sizable infrastructure costs.
 In addition, there was no regulatory framework for a bidding and contracting system to regulate the concession of operating contracts for ticketing and route management.

 3. Overambitious objectives: Providing service quality at high capacity is an ongoing challenge for TransMilenio.
 Numerous protests, some violent, have taken place since 2002 due to increases in fares and complaints of poor service.